NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 <h1>Current Features</h1>
 OpenStudio is constantly being improved, with a less stable developer release available every 2 weeks and a stable major release quarterly (4 per year).
 The features that are available in the current major release are described below.
 To learn what is coming in the future, see the [Planned Features](../getting_started/roadmap.md) page.

+##OpenStudio 1.14.0
+Within EnergyPlus, advanced building controls are typically implemented utilizing the EnergyManagementSystem (EMS) suite of objects.
+This involves defining Sensors and Actuators that interact with building parameters through Programs which are written in the EnergyPlus Runtime Language (ERL).
+With the creation and larger adoption of OpenStudio Measures, the desire to simulate advanced building and grid interaction related control strategies has only increased.
+To facilitate those efforts, the EMS objects have been wrapped in both the forward and reverse translators.
+The model objects are:

+* EnergyManagementSystemActuator
+*  EnergyManagementSystemConstructionIndexVariable
+* EnergyManagementSystemCurveOrTableIndexVariable
+* EnergyManagementSystemGlobalVariable
+* EnergyManagementSystemInternalVariable
+* EnergyManagementSystemMeteredOutputVariable
+* EnergyManagementSystemOutputVariable
+* EnergyManagementSystemProgram
+* EnergyManagementSystemProgramCallingManager
+* EnergyManagementSystemSensor
+* EnergyManagementSystemSubroutine
+* EnergyManagementSystemTrendVariable
+* OutputEnergyManagementSystem

+Currently the interface to include EMS into an OSM is strictly Measure based.
+Adding these Objects to the GUI in the OS Application is currently being scoped for the upcoming fiscal year, however it is funding dependent.

+In the OSM file, most EMS objects will attach directly to Model objects thru their Handles or UIDs.
+Upon EnergyPlus translation, those UIDs are replaced with Object names.
+While most Objects have restricted parameters, Programs and Subroutines can either be defined line by line thru the Measure API or all at once by defining a large string block.

+Also, all EMS objects reverse translate so if there are large legacy IDF models, the user can use this to at least get a start on what the new OSM would look like.
+One caveat is that when a referenced object exists that won’t reverse translate, OpenStudio will still translate the EMS object, but leave the referenced field blank and a warning message is thrown.
+The name of the object that didn’t translate is put in a comment above the EMS object so that the user can go find it in the IDF and manually figure out how to connect it up in the new OSM.

+In addition to the aforementioned EMS functionality, the following OpenStudio capability was implemented:

+* Added BuildingUnit class for grouping Spaces into logical units
+* Updated template OpenStudio Measures to work with OpenStudio 1.x and 2.x
+* Added fuel type to OtherEquipment and CoilHeatingGas
+* Enforce lowercase names in runner.registerValue
+* Allow display name to be set instead of value for choice arguments

 ##OpenStudio 1.11.0

 ##### Some of the more noteworthy new features and bug fixes are listed below: